gardc/language-benchmarks/readme.md

 ```
 Which means C# on .NET 9 is surprisingly 1.75 times faster than Rust and 1.97 times faster than Go!

+### Disclaimer

+Micro benchmarks like this can be misleading and should be taken with a grain of salt.
+Real-world performance can vary greatly depending on the specifics of the application and the workload.
+Always profile your specific use case to determine the best language for your needs.
+I'm sure Rust can be optimized further to be faster than C# again, but this was the first naive implementations of the matrix multiplication algorithm.

 ## 📁 Project Structure

 - `go/`: Go implementation